 - 35% ease of use

-Bread makers need to earn a test score of 70% or more to be a Best Buy.
-Any model that scores 40% or less is a Don't Buy, and is best avoided.
+Bread makers need to earn a test score of 80% or more to be a Best Buy.
+Any model that scores 45% or less is a Don't Buy and should be avoided.

 Update for 2018: Improvements to our tests